 Three Permits To Take Water (PTTW) are active in the catchment for recreation and golf course water supplies.

-Chemical surface (in-stream/lake) water quality collection by the RVCA since 2006 (see Section 2).
+Chemical surface (in-stream/lake) water quality collection by the RVCA since 2006 (see Section 2 of this report).

-Benthic invertebrate (aquatic insect) surface (in-stream) water quality collection by the RVCA in Grants Creek since 2005 (see Section 3.3.1).
+Benthic invertebrate (aquatic insect) surface (in-stream) water quality collection by the RVCA in Grants Creek since 2005 (see Section 3.3.1 of this report).

-Fish survey and stream characterization survey by the RVCA on Grants Creek in 2016 included taking measurements and recording observations on instream habitat, bank stability, other attributes and preparing a temperature profile (see Section 3).
+Fish survey and stream characterization survey by the RVCA on Grants Creek in 2016 included taking measurements and recording observations on instream habitat, bank stability, other attributes and preparing a temperature profile (see Section 3 of this report).

 Ten drainage feature assessments were conducted by the RVCA in 2017 at road crossings in the catchment.
-The protocol measures zero, first and second order headwater drainage features and is a rapid assessment method characterizing the amount of water, sediment transport, and storage capacity within headwater drainage features (see Section 3.4).
+The protocol measures zero, first and second order headwater drainage features and is a rapid assessment method characterizing the amount of water, sediment transport, and storage capacity within headwater drainage features (see Section 3.4 of this report).

-Classification of Grants Creek catchment land cover types derived by the RVCA from colour aerial photography that was acquired during the spring of 2008 and 2014 (see Section 4.1).
+Classification of Grants Creek catchment land cover types derived by the RVCA from colour aerial photography that was acquired during the spring of 2008 and 2014 (see Section 4.1of this report).

-The Mississippi Rideau Septic System Office has conducted 41 voluntary septic system re-inspections on 41 properties along Grants Creek from 2004 to 2017 (see Section 5.4).
+The Mississippi Rideau Septic System Office has conducted 41 voluntary septic system re-inspections on 41 properties along Grants Creek from 2004 to 2017 (see Section 5.4 of this report).

-Eighteen stewardship projects were completed by landowners with assistance from the RVCA (see Section 5).
+Eighteen stewardship projects were completed by landowners with assistance from the RVCA (see Section 5 of this report).